Adi-UA/SpaceStation/README.md

 # What's left

 Not much.
 We added all the space functionality we were aiming for and we are particularly proud of how it looks.
-We wish the eel library worked better with pygame implicitly; our workaround using subprocesses works at a small cost to the user experience.
+We wish the eel library worked better with pygame implicitly; our hacky workaround using subprocesses works but at a small cost to the user experience.